fwk1010/A-Tour-of-Java/Collection/Readme.md

-# About Collection Framework in Java 8.
+# About Collection Framework in Java.

 ## What Is a Collections Framework?
 A collections framework is a unified architecture for representing and manipulating collections. --References from [Java official doc online](https://docs.oracle.com/javase/tutorial/collections/intro/index.html)